Anyone enrolling as an international student on a course of study lasting three months or more in New Zealand must apply for a student visa.

 What visa will I need to study?

 If the course you want to study is no more than three months long, and you hold an NZ visitor’s visa or permit, then you do not need to get a student visa or permit to study.
-If your course is for three months or longer, you will need a student visa.
+If your course is due to take three months or longer to complete, you will need a student visa.

 Is there an age limit?

-There are no age limits on a student visa in New Zealand.
+There are no age limits to getting a student visa in New Zealand.

-Can I still get a student visa if I’ve already used my working holiday visa for New Zealand?
+Can I get a student visa if I’ve already used my NZ working holiday visa?

 Yes.
-The New Zealand student visa and working holiday visa schemes are completely separate from one another.
+The student visa and working holiday visa schemes are separate from one another.

 Can I work on a student visa?

-Once you are in New Zealand you can apply for a Variation of Conditions to your student permit, which will allow you to work up to 20 hours a week in the academic year and in the holidays.
+Yes, you can apply for a Variation of Conditions to your visa, which will allow you to work up to 20 hours a week during term and the holidays.

 How long will my visa last?